ClickCease Bark Beetle Threats in San Francisco | Arborist Now - Arborist Now

 On Leaves or Needles

 • The needles on conifer trees, like pines, begin to turn a reddish-brown color.
-Often the change begins at the top of the trees and moves down.
+Often the change begins at the tops of the trees and moves down.

 • Some trees may slowly fade in color from green to brown.

-• Some trees may die within a few weeks of infestation, but may not show yellow-green, fading or red foliage for several months.
-Other types of trees may survive years before dying; by the time a tree appears dead, it cannot be saved.
+• Some trees may die within a few weeks of infestation but may not show yellow-green, fading, or red foliage for several months.
+Other types of trees may survive for years before dying; by the time a tree appears dead, it cannot be saved.

 Latest News